Breast lipoma

 Typically seen as a radiolucent mass with no calcification (in rare situation there may be areas of fat necrosis presenting as calcification).
 They may have a thin, peripheral, fluid density capsule.
 Mammographic detection may be easier in a dense breast.
 In the vast majority of cases lipoma is incidentally seen on routine screening.

-May be seen as a rounded lesion that is iso-echoic or at times slightly hyperechoic to surrounding fat.
+May be seen as a rounded lesion that is isoechoic or at times slightly hyperechoic to surrounding fat.
 Occasionally a lipoma can be hypoechoic 4.
 Multiple thin echogenic septations may be seen running parallel to the skin surface.
 The lipoma can be readily distinguished from a hamartoma by the ultrasound and mammogram appearances.
 Compressibility of the lesion can also be demonstrated on ultrasonography.

-These lesions are also found in males.
+These lesions are also found in the male breast.

 These lesions are rarely a diagnostic or imaging dilemma.
 Enlargement of a lipoma is an indication for biopsy.
 They rarely undergo malignant transformation and are not associated with an increased risk of developing breast cancer.